 I was tense, standing there, and I made myself relax a little.

 “Why bother?
-The reason is the first minute,” I said, and I stood up straight, the way you do when you finally cut through the bullshit and get to the truth.
+The answer is the first minute,” I said, and I stood up straight, the way you do when you finally cut through the bullshit and get to the truth.

 “If you’re already not treating yourself well, those feelings may be subtle ‘cause you’re young and you think you have all the time in the world to turn things around.
 But, unless you practice treating yourself well, soon you’ll be in your 50s and you’ll wake up and the pain of that First Minute will be so intense that the day ahead will feel like a prison sentence.”

 The room was quiet and still, save some sniffles.
 Ah, the pained whimper of real learning!

 “BUT!”
 I said, (there’s always a but) “if you practice treating yourself well, then in your first minutes you’ll remember that you met a goal.
 You’ll remember that you ate food that nourished you, and that you moved and played with the body you’re so lucky to have.

 “Practice living with intention and treating yourself well.
 Bother to care for and about yourself and your body, and your first minutes will feel like new beginnings.
 Ignore your body’s needs, neglect yourself, or continue to justify not treating yourself well, and your first minutes will be torture.

 “And here’s the thing – your First Minute is unavoidable.
 Even if you graduate and get rich, you can’t ever outsource your First Minute.
 You can’t hire someone to deal with it for you.

 “Yes, you’re gonna die.
 We’re all gonna die.
 But until the hammer drops, you alone have to experience the First Minute of every single day of your life.
 We’re talking tens of thousands of times.
 Practicing wellness every day, or not, is what really makes life feel meaningful.
 Or not.
 Dying only happens once.
 Time-wise, relative to those thousands of First Minutes, dying is small potatoes.